When Steve, Ned and Bill are in the elevator leaving Oseary's office, Bill says "I'm also a human being" - a quote from Victor Lazlo in Casablanca.

-When Zissou says to Klaus "Not this one, Klaus," in regards to Cate Blanchett's character, the line is a reference to when Jules says "Not this one, Jim" regarding Jeanne Moreau's character in that film.
+When Zissou says to Klaus "Not this one, Klaus," just as Jules says "Not this one, Jim" in the same context.

 Both scenes involving aerial shots of character's feet (in the Hot Air Balloon as well as the shot before the helicopter crashes) are homages to Fellini's '8½'

 In the scene where the whole team has descended using the minisub to meet the jaguar shark, the puppet-like animation of the submarine is a reference to the Stingray TV series.